qutip/HierarchicalEOM.jl/docs/src/bath_boson/bosonic_bath_intro.md

 Here, `η_real::AbstractVector`, `γ_real::AbstractVector`, `η_imag::AbstractVector` and `γ_imag::AbstractVector` correspond to the exponential terms ``\{\eta_i^{\textrm{R}}\}_i``, ``\{\gamma_i^{\textrm{R}}\}_i``, ``\{\eta_i^{\textrm{I}}\}_i`` and ``\{\gamma_i^{\textrm{I}}\}_i``, respectively.

 !!! note "Note"
-    Instead of analytically solving the correlation function ``C(t_1, t_2)`` to obtain a sum of exponential terms, one can also use the built-in functions (for different spectral densities ``J(\omega)`` and spectral decomposition methods, which have been analytically solved by the developers already) listed in the end of this page.
+    Instead of analytically solving the correlation function ``C(t_1, t_2)`` to obtain a sum of exponential terms, one can also use the built-in functions (for different spectral densities ``J(\omega)`` and spectral decomposition methods, which have been analytically solved by the developers already).
+See the other categories of the Bosonic Bath in the sidebar for more details.

 ## Print Bosonic Bath
 One can check the information of the [`BosonBath`](@ref) by the `print` function, for example: